SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/sources/script-source/index.md

 1. Collectors using version 19.245-4 and later do not allow Script Sources to run by default.
 To allow Script Sources you need to set the Collector parameter `enableScriptSource=true` in [user.properties](docs/send-data/installed-collectors/collector-installation-reference/user-properties.md)  and restart the Collector.
 1. In Sumo select **Manage Data \> Collection \> Collection**.
 1. Find the name of the Installed Collector to which you'd like to add a Source.
-Click **Add...** then choose** Add Source** from the pop-up menu.
+Click **Add...** then choose **Add Source** from the pop-up menu.
 1. Select **Script** for the source type.
 1. Enter a **Name** to display for the new Source.
 Description is optional.
-Source name metadata is stored in a searchable field called **\_sourceName**.
+Source name metadata is stored in a searchable field called `_sourceCategory`.
 1. For **Source Host**, enter the hostname or the IP address of the machine.
-The hostname is stored in a searchable field called **\_sourceHost. **The hostname can be a maximum of 128 characters.
+The hostname is stored in a searchable field called `_sourceHost`.
+The hostname can be a maximum of 128 characters.
 You can define a Source Host value using system environment variables, see [Configuring sourceCategory and sourceHost using variables](#configuring-a-script-source), below.
 1. For **Source Category**, enter any information you'd like to include in the metadata.
-This Source Category value is stored in a searchable metadata field called \_sourceCategory.
+This Source Category value is stored in a searchable metadata field called _sourceCategory.
 See our [Best Practices: Good and Bad Source Categories](/docs/send-data/best-practices#good-and-bad-source-categories).
 You can define a Source Category value using system environment variables, see [Configuring sourceCategory and sourceHost using variables](#configuring-sourcecategory-and-sourcehost-using-variables), below.
 1. **Fields.** Click the **+Add Field** link to define the fields you want to associate, each field needs a name (key) and value.

    * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists in the Fields table schema.